pypi/warehouse/docs/blog/posts/2023-04-20-introducing-trusted-publishers.md

 -          password: ${{ secrets.PYPI_TOKEN }}
 ```

-Using the PyPA's GitHub action is strongly suggested, but not required.
+Using the PyPA's GitHub action is strongly recommended, but not required.
 More
 details on how to manually exchange tokens are available [in our
 documentation].

 ### Additional security hardening is available

-PyPI maintainers can further increase the security of their release workflows
+PyPI package maintainers can further increase the security of their release workflows
 by configuring trusted publishers to only release from a specific [GitHub
 Actions environment].